fosslight/fosslight-guide-en/scanner/3_dependency.md

                                                 --graph-path option is required
             --direct                        Print the direct/transitive dependency type in comment.
                                                 Choice 'True' or 'False'. (default:True)
+            -r                              Recursive mode.
+Scan all subdirectories for manifest files.
             --notice                        Print the open source license notice text.

         Required only for swift, carthage